stolinski/tolin.ski/src/posts/drawer.md

 ### Can I use this?

-So, if I can't really use the css forward version, can I use this JS version?
 Yes!
 The only newer feature here is the Web Animations API with 97% support.